Edith Windsor: Personal life

 In 1977, Spyer was diagnosed with progressive multiple sclerosis.
 The disease caused a gradual, but ever-increasing paralysis.
 Windsor used her early retirement to become a full-time caregiver for Spyer, and the couple continued to adjust their daily behavior to accommodate.

 Windsor and Spyer entered a domestic partnership in New York City in 1993.
 Registering on the first available day, they were issued certificate number eighty.

 Spyer suffered a heart attack in 2002 and was diagnosed with aortic stenosis.
 In 2007, her doctors told her she had less than a year to live.
 New York had not yet legalized same-sex marriage, so the couple opted to marry in Toronto, Canada, on May 22, 2007, with Canada's first openly gay judge, Justice Harvey Brownstone, presiding, and with the assistance of a filmmaker and same-sex marriage activist familiar with the laws in both countries.
 An announcement of their wedding was published in The New York Times.
 Spyer died from complications related to her heart condition on February 5, 2009.
 After Spyer's death, Windsor was hospitalized with stress cardiomyopathy.

 On September 26, 2016, Windsor married Judith Kasen at New York City Hall.
 At the time of the wedding, Windsor was age 87 and Kasen was age 51.

-Windsor was also a member of the non-denominational Congregation Beit Simchat Torah synagogue, which has been self-described as the world's largest LGBT synagogue.
+Windsor was also a member of the non-denominational Congregation Beit Simchat Torah synagogue, which has been self-described as the world's largest LGBTQ synagogue.

 In October 2019, Windsor's memoir A Wild and Precious Life was published by St. Martin's Press.
 The writing was begun before Windsor's death in 2017 and was completed by her co-author Joshua Lyon.
 It was also released as an audiobook, read by Donna Postel and Joshua Lyon.